Mid-Willamette Valley Community Action Agency

 Outreach to Outcomes: Community Health Worker Training

-A program is designed for individuals passionate about creating change in BIPOC communities, rural areas, and low-income neighborhoods.
-This training consists of 20, 4.25-hour sessions, on Tuesday and Thursday mornings from 8:00 am to 12:30 pm PST.
-This course will start on April 1st and end June 26th with an optional in-person celebration on July 1st.
+An online training program designed for individuals passionate about creating change in BIPOC communities, rural areas, and low-income neighborhoods.
+This training consists of 20, 4.25-hour sessions.

 Training Dates:

-For more information or questions about this training or scholarships, contact [email protected].
+For more information or questions about this training, contact [email protected].

 We are Marion-Polk’s anti-poverty professionals and the area’s leading non-profit social services provider.
 Together, we are creating positive social change and addressing our community’s most pressing needs.